malcolmswaine/LongRunningTasksSimulation/README.md

 <Project Root>/Front/>docker-compose up

-This should bring up the web service on http://localhost:4200/
+This should bring up the front end UI on http://localhost:4200/

 Ensure that the Connection status is green (connected)